jasperproject/jasper-client/README.md

-#### I am not prepared to maintain this project further.
+## I no longer maintain this project.
 It is left here for historical purposes.

 # Judy - Simplified Voice Control on Raspberry Pi